jaantollander/masters-thesis/content/40_results.md

 Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive Jobstats outputs taken every 2-minutes from 2022-03-04.
 We separated the figures by Lustre server, system versus non-system user, and entry identifier formatting.

-The number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
+We see that the number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
 We also observe that Jobstats systemically generates malformed identifiers on the OSSs.
 In some conditions, it can create many of them.

+Regarding data accumulation, each entry corresponds to one row in the database.
+Therefore, reducing the number of entries reduces storage size and speeds up queries and the analysis.
-Apart from the previously mentioned issues, we see a lot of entries with system users.
+In the figures, we can see many entries for system users.
-These entries do not add much valuable information and thus increase data bloat.
+We found that they usually contain little valuable information; for example, many have a single `statfs` operation.
-We should either discard them or find ways to combine them into fewer entries.
+We should discard or aggregate statistics of system users to reduce the accumulation of unnecessary data.

 ![